eclipse-hono/hono/site/content/deployment/kubernetes.md

 ## Prerequisites

-The main prerequisite for this kind of deployment is to have an available Kubernetes cluster.
+The main prerequisite for this kind of deployment is to have an available Kubernetes cluster, running version 1.11.x or newer.
 For a local development, it's pretty simple having such cluster using Minikube which is a tool that helps you run Kubernetes locally by running a single-node Kubernetes cluster inside a VM.
 Follow [this guide](https://kubernetes.io/docs/getting-started-guides/minikube/) for installing and having Minikube up and running.

 The other prerequisite is to have the Kubectl command line tool for interacting with the Kubernetes cluster.
 Follow [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for installing and configuring such a tool.

-After launching Minikube and before building the Eclipse Hono images, it's necessary to execute the following command :
+After launching Minikube and before building the Eclipse Hono images, it's necessary to execute the following command:

 ~~~sh
 $ eval $(minikube docker-env)